iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Network Flow Standard Form.md

 \end{aligned}
 $$

-seeks for a solution such that it minimizes the costs of sending all the stuff betweens the set of vertices such that deficit and surplus conditions are satisfied.
+seeks for a solution such that it minimizes the costs of sending all the stuff between the set of vertices such that deficit and surplus conditions are satisfied.
 As a sanity check, we assert the fact that $\sum_{i = 1}^{N}b_i = 0$ so that the surplus and deficit of everything on the network is balanced out, if not then it's obvious that this won't have a feasible solution.

 **Remarks**